timsun28/DataSciencePort/README.md

 ```

 ## Data preparation
-Our data preperation mostly consisted of cleaning the data and creating the
+Our data preparation mostly consisted of cleaning the data and creating the
 needed features for the models we wanted to use.

 In order to clean the data I did research on different methods people used to